How much will tennis miss Serena Williams?

 For example, pan-European broadcaster Eurosport said 2.6 million Germans watched Kerber's surprise win over Williams in the 2016 Australian Open finals.

-Last week's Porsche Grand Prix in Stuttgart sold out all of its sessions for the second year running as German crowds flocked to see Kerber and other local stars, such as eventual champion Laura Siegemund.
+April's Porsche Grand Prix in Stuttgart sold out all of its sessions for the second year running as German crowds flocked to see Kerber and other local stars, such as eventual champion Laura Siegemund.

 In addition, the return of Sharapova also boosted global television audiences.